Skip to main content Skip to local navigation

 Click here to send email

-Sarah has lived and worked in Asia, Africa, Europe, and the Middle East, covering various displacement situations, including in Afghanistan, Libya, Myanmar, Somalia, Sudan, and Syria.
-She has also worked at UNHCR Headquarters at the Global Protection Cluster covering various internal displacement situations, such as those in the Central African Republic, Colombia, Iraq, and the Philippines.
+Sarah’s has worked in multiple crisis contexts including, Afghanistan, Libya, Myanmar, Somalia, Sudan and Syria.
+She has also worked at UNHCR Headquarters in Geneva at the Global Protection Cluster covering various internal displacement situations, such as those in the Central African Republic, Colombia, Iraq, and the Philippines.

 Themes